NL-BioImaging/omero-deployment-kit/Readme.md

 The **maastricht-test branch** is designed for immediate testing with auto-generated self-signed certificates.
 It can also serve as a minimal version from which to build on.

 1. **Request to join the NL-BioImaging GitHub organisation** via Issues or Discussions
+> see *Requesting access...* section below for how to use this kit without write access to the repo
 2. **Clone and use maastricht-test** (default branch):
    ```bash
    git clone https://github.com/NL-BioImaging/omero-deployment-kit